 “That’s a neat trick.”
 Professor Carl says,

 “Maybe a new board in Monterey then.
-It was good to see you, but it’s cold out here, shoot me an email”.
+It was good to see you, but it’s cold out here.
+Shoot me an email”.

 Gone was your evening, ski season and sanctuary time.

 You limp your board down the mountain on one and a half edges, snow packing between the layers, swelling as it goes.
-You knocked out what ice you could and threw it across the back seat of your mom’s old Subaru.
+You knocked out what ice you could and threw it across the back seat of your old Subaru.

 As you wind down the mountain on the back road, you slow down for what looks like a black bear walking along the side of the road on a flat straight.